Could your business use some radical delegation?

 How the Joy of Business team works

-.
 Amanda, my virtual assistant, uploads my blogs to the website and make them look pretty.
 She also makes sure you get my weekly Joy of Business Stories, too.
 And she keeps the team organised, sends out invoices and does all the admin work that I don’t like to do.
 She also chats to my clients to get testimonials as well.
-Leaving me to concentrate on writing these blogs and the business coaching.
+Leaving me to concentrate on writing these blogs and the business mentoring.
 Plus run all the courses and programmes over at Adventures in Products.

 More about Mike and his radical delegation